ArduPilot/SoloScripts/Initial_Install_Solex.md

 8. **Power up the Solo and connect to controller:** Put the battery onto the solo.
 It will just sit atop the carrier board.
 Obviously you should avoid manhandling the Solo while like this since the battery can just fall off.
 So get everything situated first.
 Turn on the battery.
 The solo will power up as usual.
 After a short while, the Solo will reconnect with the controller as usual.
 It will probably give you all kinds of warnings about calibration.
 This is normal and expected.

-9. **Load the firmware and files using Solex**
+9. **Load the firmware and parameters using Solex**
  * In the Solex menu all the way at the bottom, select `Firmware Updates`.
- * While your device has an Internet connection, click the Solo Beta package to download it.
+ * While your device has an Internet connection, click the firmware package to download it.
+Then click the parameters package to download that too.
 The available status will change to downloaded.
  * If not already, reconnect to the Solo.
- * Click the package and select `install`.
+ * Read the notice and select `install`.
 All the files will be copied to the Solo in all the right places.
- * When prompted, click `reboot vehicle`.
-The solo will disconnect from the controller and app.
- * It will probably do the radio connection lost blinking LEDs since the companion computer is not connected to the pixhawk anymore.
-Don't worry, this is normal.
+ * When prompted, power cycle the Solo.
+It will reboot, then switch into bootloader mode.
- * You will probably not see the multi-color disco lights usually associate with firmware updates on the solo.
+ * Normally you will see disco lights while it's doing this.
+But if the LED driver isn't enabled, you may not.
 Don't worry.
 It's working.
  * Give it up to 5 minutes to process this awesomeness.
 You may hear some clicks as the Pixhawk reboots.
  * After 3-5 minutes, it will come back to life, reconnecting with the controller and applications.
-You will notice the lights now look like an aircraft rather than a car.
  * With the Solex app reconnected to the Solo, click the `Reset Params` button on the firmware update screen of Solex.
-When prompted, power off the Solo and power it back on.
+When prompted, power cycle the solo.
+ * With the Solex app reconnected to the Solo, click the parameters package to install it.
+Select install.
+When prompted, power cycle the Solo.
+ * The solo will reboot and reconnect to the controller and apps.
+You will notice the LEDs now look like an aircraft rather than a car.
  * Installation complete!

     _If the Solo doesn't seem to complete the installation after about 5 minutes, power off the Solo and power it back on.
 A few people have experienced this.
 It took a few power cycles to get it go through.
 It is unknown why this happens.
 But in those cases, power cycling 1-4 times got it to go._